HDFC Bank Ltd Directors Report.

 Cross-sell the broad financial product portfolio

-Sustain strong asset qualify through disciplined credit risk management
+Sustain strong asset quality through disciplined credit risk management

 Maintain low cost of funds

-Your Bank is committed to do this while ensuring the highest levels of ethical standards, professional integrity, corporate governance and regulatory compliance.
-This is articulated through a well-documented Code of Conduct that every employee has to affirm annually that he/she will abide by.
+Your Bank remains committed to the highest levels of ethical standards, professional integrity, corporate governance, and regulatory compliance, which is articulated in its Code of Conduct.
+Every employee affirms to abide by the Code annually.

 Summary of Financial Performance